 Lower Body Stability

 When making a proper putting stroke it is important to keep your lower body from turning, like it does in a full swing.
 Think of your upper body as a pendulum and move the putter with your shoulders while keeping your legs stable.
 Where you normally turn your lower body in a full swing to produce power, with a putting stroke it is much more important to maintain stability and control.
 The backswing of your putting stroke should be similar in length to your follow through - smooth and stable.
 This aspect of stability can most easily be improved with the use of a Swing Align.
 If you wear a Swing Align on your lower body it will make any movement immediately obvious.
 The goal is to keep the alignment rod on your legs rock steady throughout the entire stroke.

 GO: Maintain lower body stability during your putting stroke.

 NO GO: Moving your lower body during your putting stroke will cause poorly hit putts.

 Improve Your Putting Stance with Swing Align!

-The Swing Align device can help you improve your putting in multiple ways starting with developing a consistent putting stance.
+Our new Goal Post putting trainer will teach you everything from this article all for just $29.95.
+If you're looking for the full putting training package, the Swing Align Short Game device can help you improve your putting in multiple ways as well, starting with developing a consistent putting stance.
 After improving your set up, Swing Align teaches you to make a smooth and stable stroke.
 In less than fifteen minutes, at home or on the putting green, you will improve your alignment, contact and distance control.
 Check out our store to get started on taking fewer strokes on the green!